amberchen122/tempestextremes/python-sdk/DESIGN.md

    - File: `pybindings/detectnodes_bindings.cpp`
    - Expose necessary functions/classes from `DetectNodes` to Python.
-   - Use Python's `argparse` module to mirror the `CommandLine` macros.
+   - TODO: Use Python's `argparse` module to mirror the `CommandLine` macros.

 2. **Other Modules**: Follow a similar approach for other modules in the `src/` directory.

 ### 4.3 Compilation

-1. Use `c++` to compile the bindings.
-The compiled shared library (`.so` or `.pyd`) will be the primary output that Python users will import.
+Use the `setup.py` script within the `python-sdk/` directory to automate the build process.

-2. Use the `setup.py` script within the `python-sdk/` directory to automate the build process.
+`python setup.py build_ext --inplace`

 ### 4.4 Testing